-City candidates are elected citywide, and all offices are nonpartisan.
-Offices alternate on the ballot, and each have four-year terms.
-Candidates appear on the regularly scheduled May Primary ballots in even numbered years.
+The Mayor and Auditor are elected citywide, while three City Councilors are elected from each district, and all offices are nonpartisan.
+Offices normally alternate on the ballot, and each have four-year terms.

 How many elected offices does Portland have?

-The City of Portland has six elected offices:
+The City of Portland has fourteen elected offices:

 - The Mayor